-- The participant will package the data based on the requirements defined in the submission requirement ruleset identified in the data collection request.
-The submission requirements will include things related to packaging data for submission, like the file and record formats the common operator accepts, compression supported, maximum file size, whether multi-part submissions are allowed and if so how they are identified, etc. - It is assumed that common operators may support more than one set of submission requirements, so submission requirements rulesets will have a unique identifier.
-In addition, each will be versioned, with the version being incremented when material changes are made to them. - The participant will call the submission endpoint provided in the data collection request to indicate it has data to submit.
-The participant will include the data collection request information originally received from the common operator as well as information about what it intends to submit.
+The participant will package the data based on the requirements defined in the submission requirement ruleset identified in the data collection request.
+The submission requirements will include things related to packaging data for submission, like the file and record formats the Common Operator accepts, compression supported, maximum file size, whether multi-part submissions are allowed and if so how they are identified, etc.

+It is assumed that Common Operators may support more than one set of submission requirements, so submission requirements rulesets will have a unique identifier.
+In addition, each will be versioned, with the version being incremented when material changes are made to them.

+2. The participant will call the submission endpoint provided in the data collection request to indicate it has data to submit.
+The participant will include the data collection request information originally received from the Common Operator as well as information about what it intends to submit.

-Field Name Description version The version of the job request JSON file operatorId Common operator identifier from the data collection request provided by the common operator. requestId Request identifier from the data collection request provided by the common operator. subDeadline Deadline for submissions from the data collection request provided by the common operator. matchValue Match value for sample from the data collection request provided by the common operator. numRecords The number of records in the submission.
-This should not exceed the maximum number of records from the data collection request provided by the common operator. fileSize The file size for the submission in bytes.
-This should not exceed the maximum file size from the data collection request provided by the common operator. subFormat Submission format and version pair for this submission which should be one of the formats identified in the data collection request "Submission Requirements Identifier/Version pairs" field
+Field Name Description version The version of the job request JSON file operatorId Common operator identifier from the data collection request provided by the Common Operator. requestId Request identifier from the data collection request provided by the Common Operator. subDeadline Deadline for submissions from the data collection request provided by the Common Operator. matchValue Match value for sample from the data collection request provided by the Common Operator. numRecords The number of records in the submission.
+This should not exceed the maximum number of records from the data collection request provided by the Common Operator. fileSize The file size for the submission in bytes.
+This should not exceed the maximum file size from the data collection request provided by the Common Operator. subFormat Submission format and version pair for this submission which should be one of the formats identified in the data collection request "Submission Requirements Identifier/Version pairs" field

-- 3. The endpoint will validate that the data collection request information is correct. - a.
+- 3. The submission endpoint will validate that the data collection request information is correct. - a.
 If not correct, the submitter will be provided with information about why the submission cannot be accepted and the interaction ended. - 4.
-The endpoint will analyze the information the submitter provided about what they are submitting and return to the submitter information to be used in uploading the data, including things like an upload endpoint to be used and parameters to be provided to the endpoint. - 5.
+The submission endpoint will analyze the information the submitter provided about what they are submitting and return to the submitter information to be used in uploading the data, including things like an upload endpoint to be used and parameters to be provided to the endpoint.
+It will also provide a submission ID that can be used by participants in queries sent to the common operator about a submission. - 5.
 The participant will contact the upload endpoint, providing it with the parameters received from the submission endpoint. - 6.
 The upload endpoint will validate the information and then instruct the submitter to upload the data about the submission that was provided to the submission endpoint.
 In addition, the submitter will provide an endpoint to which data ingestion results can be posted. - 7.
 The upload endpoint will instruct the submitter to upload the data for the submission.